fasrc/helmod/doc/FAQ.md

 ### How are rpm dependencies handled?

 Not at all -- there is no coding of dependencies within the rpm packages.
-Dependecies are only tracked at the module level.
+Dependencies are only tracked at the module level.
 If you find an rpm you want to install and need to know what else to install, look at what the module file (as written by the spec) says it requires.